Midland Cogeneration Venture

-MCV is the largest natural gas fired combined electrical energy and steam energy generating plant in the United States of America.
-MCV is a major supplier of electrical energy to customers in Michigan and the midcontinent, and a supplier of bulk process steam energy to proximity chemical production companies.
-Using combined-cycle heat and power (CHP) technology, MCV is an integral part of the clean energy economy, efficiently converting the energy contained in natural gas to produce electricity and process steam.
+MCV is the largest natural gas-fired combined electrical energy and steam energy generating plant in the United States of America.
+MCV is a major wholesale supplier of electrical energy to customers in Michigan and the midcontinent, and a supplier of bulk process steam energy to proximity chemical production companies.
+Using combined-cycle heat and power (CHP) technology, MCV is an integral part of the efficient energy economy, efficiently converting the energy contained in natural gas to produce electricity and process steam.

 Our mission is to safely deliver highly reliable and cost-competitive energy to our customers.
 We accomplish this by investing in both plant assets and in our employees.
 We focus on employee safety, operational excellence, workforce professional development, and adding value for our customers.
 We will achieve this by adhering to our core values.

 - Safety comes first – all day, every day

 - MCV Safety Slogan – “Always be Smart, Safety from the Start”

 - Focus on preventive safety practices and proactive measures

 - Assure safety first before proceeding with any activity

 - Anticipate hazards and manage risk with good planning and preparation

 - Accept responsibility for our own and each other’s safety

 - Identify and correct safety concerns and do so with a sense of urgency